Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Educators can still nurture their family relationships by offering a downloadable slideshow that covers the highlights of the event and making it widely available.
 At ParentPowered, we provide families with fun and easy activities to do with children at home at any time through our ParentPowered Workshops and Modeled Moments video series.
 These are just a few of the many ways to cultivate a higher level of family involvement and ensure they feel included in the community.

 Be sure to consider what information needs to be delivered to families about a school event, as well as the desired experience for families.
-When thoughtfully designed, both virtual and in-person approaches can increase family involvement and build relationships between home and school.
+When thoughtfully designed, both virtual and on-campus approaches can increase family involvement and nurture relationships between home and school.

 Build relationships with families through curated messaging